Alloy

 • Redaction reference — full redaction.yaml schema: every field, the function library, and the match selector forms.

-• Configuration reference — the redaction: block in edge-sync.yaml (rules file path, quarantine, audit, failure policy).
+• Configuration reference — the redaction pipeline step (and legacy redaction: block) in edge-sync.yaml (rules file path, output/audit knobs, failure policy) plus lifecycle retention controls.

 On this page